microsoft/PARAKEET/Polyfill/Readme.md

 This method is used to request a new ad with a given [AdRequestConfig](#AdRequestConfig).
-The request will be sent to the PARAKEET Service and, if succesfully completed, the promise will resolve with an URL to use as an iframe source.
+The request will be sent to the PARAKEET Service and, if successfully completed, the promise will resolve with an URL to use as an iframe source.
 This is intended to mimic as closely as possible how future interactions with fenced frames and an opaque source will function.